seunguk-do/MTVCrafter/README.md

-# MTVCrafter: 4D Motion Tokenization for General Human Image Animation
+# MTVCrafter: 4D Motion Tokenization for Open-World Human Image Animation

 > Official project page of **MTVCrafter**, a novel framework for general and high-quality human image animation using raw 3D motion sequences.

 ## 🔍 Abstract

 Human image animation has attracted increasing attention and developed rapidly due to its broad applications in digital humans.
-However, existing methods rely on 2D rendered pose images for motion guidance, which limits generalization and discards essential 3D information.
+However, existing methods rely on 2D-rendered pose images for motion guidance, which limits generalization and discards essential 3D information.
 To tackle these problems, we propose **MTVCrafter (Motion Tokenization Video Crafter)**, the first framework that directly models raw 3D motion sequences for human image animation beyond intermediate 2D representations.

 - We introduce **4DMoT (4D motion tokenizer)** to encode raw motion data into discrete motion tokens, preserving compact but expressive spatio-temporal information.